About Configuring Destinations in Internet Access Rules

 Composite Destinations for Internet Access Rules

 You can define a destination from multiple network address components.
-A composite destination accepts IP addresses or CIDR blocks, ports 80 and 443 for web traffic or all ports on non-web traffic, and the TCP, UDP, and ICMP transport protocols.
+A composite destination accepts IP addresses, CIDR blocks, wildcard masks, ports 80 and 443 for web traffic or all ports on non-web traffic, and the TCP, UDP, and ICMP transport protocols.
 You can choose ANY to select all available protocols on a destination.

 This option is useful if you need to quickly address a specific issue that arises, for example to immediately allow access to a necessary destination that is being blocked by another rule, or to immediately block access to a problem destination.